Dr. Suuzi Hazen's Pregnancy Nutrition & Health Advice

 bone broth

-Sauerkraut and pickles are amazing for morning sickness.
-Keep pickles with you and take some nibbles every time you feel nausea.
+Keep pickles with you and take a nibble every time you feel nausea.
 Add apple cider vinegar to your water.
 (Morning sickness is all about low stomach acid, anything to gently boost the Ph of the stomach helps.)
 Ginger capsules or ginger tea with meals can do wonders for digestion.
-Do not eat too many salads.
-Raw veggies are hard on our stomach acid.
+Have a small snack at your bedside and eat immediately upon waking.

 You do NOT need to "eat for two."
 This is a recipe for gaining too much body fat, which makes birth and postpartum hard.
 You DO NEED to focus on protein and whole foods.
 Avoid cake, cookies, chocolate and ice-cream, except for occasional treats.
 Make sure you're eating sufficient calories and protein.
-If you find yourself overeating sweets (especially after dinner), you probably need to eat a bigger breakfast and lunch.

 Get chiropractic, massage, acupuncture or any other form of healing bodywork.
-If you can't afford it ask a friend for a foot or shoulder rub.
+If you can't afford it, ask a friend for a foot or shoulder rub.

 Loving intimacy with your child's father is so beautiful, and high progesterone levels make most women eager partners.
 Its a great way to bond during pregnancy.

-Sleep: rise and fall with the sun.
+Rise and fall with the sun.
 DO NOT GO ON YOUR PHONE AFTER DARK (even with the screen red-light shifted).
 Its terrible for your hormones and eyes.
 Use a lot of pillows to get comfy at night and take the strain off your lower back.
 A pillow to hug and one between the knees helps a lot.

 Speaking of phones, for the love of all things good, do not go on your phone while you're nursing your newborn.
 If you're bored, get a stack of books from the library next to your nursing chair.
+Fidget toys in a little basket could be fun too!

 EMOTIONAL/SPIRITUAL